usmanhameed2017/Node-JS/Important.md

 • To make it easier to maintain, reuse and organize code, you need to split the code into multiple files.

 • This process is called `modularization`.

+• There are three types of modules, including; `Local Modules`, `Core Modules`, `Third-Party Modules (External Modules)`.

+• Local module is a file with `js` extension, having some chunk of javascript code.

+• Core modules are come with the Node.js by default.

+• Third-party modules are downloaded with a package manager such as `npm`.